-This Continuing Disclosure Agreement (the "Disclosure Agreement"), dated March 3, 2015, is executed and delivered by the East Bay Municipal Utility District (the "District") and The Bank of New York Mellon Trust Company, N.A., as successor trustee (the "Trustee") in connection with the issuance of \$429,360,000 aggregate principal amount of East Bay Municipal Utility District Water System Revenue Refunding Bonds, Series 2015A (the "Bonds").
-The Bonds are being issued pursuant to a Water System Subordinated Revenue Bond Indenture, dated as of April 1, 1990, by and between the District and the Trustee, as amended and supplemented, including as amended and supplemented by the Twenty-Sixth Supplemental Indenture, dated as of March 1, 2015, providing for the issuance of the Bonds (collectively, the "Indenture").
+This Continuing Disclosure Agreement (the "Disclosure Agreement"), dated June 17, 2015, is executed and delivered by the East Bay Municipal Utility District (the "District") and The Bank of New York Mellon Trust Company, N.A., as successor trustee (the "Trustee") in connection with the issuance of \$74,335,000 aggregate principal amount of Water System Revenue Bonds, Series 2015B (Green Bonds) and \$110,715,000 aggregate principal amount of Water System Revenue Bonds, Series 2015C (collectively, the "Bonds").
+The Bonds are being issued pursuant to a Water System Subordinated Revenue Bond Indenture, dated as of April 1, 1990, by and between the District and the Trustee, as amended and supplemented, including as amended and supplemented by the Twenty-Seventh Supplemental Indenture, dated as of June 1, 2015, providing for the issuance of the Bonds (collectively, the "Indenture").
 In connection therewith the District and the Trustee covenant and agree as follows:

 - Section 1.
 Purpose of this Disclosure Agreement.
 This Disclosure Agreement is being executed and delivered by the District and the Trustee for the benefit of the Holders and Beneficial Owners of the Bonds and in order to assist the Participating Underwriter (as defined herein) in complying with Securities and Exchange Commission Rule 15c2-12(b)(5). - Section 2.
 Definitions.
-In addition to the definitions set forth above and in the Indenture, which apply to any capitalized term used in this Disclosure Agreement unless otherwise defined in this section, the following capitalized terms shall have the following meanings:

-"Annual Report" shall mean any Annual Report provided by the District pursuant to, and as described in, Sections 3 and 4 of this Disclosure Agreement.

-"Beneficial Owner" shall mean any person who (a) has the power, directly or indirectly, to vote or consent with respect to, or to dispose of ownership of, any Bonds (including persons holding Bonds through nominees, depositories or other intermediaries); or (b) is treated as the owner of any Bonds for federal income tax purposes.

-"Disclosure Representative" shall mean the Director of Finance or the Treasury Manager of the District or a designee of the Director of Finance, or such other officer or employee as the District shall designate in writing to the Trustee from time to time.

-"Dissemination Agent" shall mean the Trustee, acting in its capacity as Dissemination Agent hereunder, or any successor Dissemination Agent designated in writing by the District and which has filed with the Trustee a written acceptance of such designation.

-"Holder" shall mean either the registered owners of the Bonds or, if the Bonds are registered in the name of The Depository Trust Company or another recognized depository, any applicable participant in such depository system.

-"Listed Event" shall mean any of the events listed in Section 5(a) of this Disclosure Agreement.

-"MSRB" shall mean the Municipal Securities Rulemaking Board established pursuant to Section 15B(b)(1) of the Securities Exchange Act of 1934 or any other entity designated or authorized by the Securities and Exchange Commission to receive reports pursuant to the Rule.
+In addition to the definitions set forth above and in the Indenture, which apply to any capitalized term used in this Disclosure Agreement unless otherwise defined in this section, the following capitalized terms shall have the following meanings: - "Annual Report" shall mean any Annual Report provided by the District pursuant to, and as described in, Sections 3 and 4 of this Disclosure Agreement. - "Beneficial Owner" shall mean any person who (a) has the power, directly or indirectly, to vote or consent with respect to, or to dispose of ownership of, any Bonds (including persons holding Bonds through nominees, depositories or other intermediaries); or (b) is treated as the owner of any Bonds for federal income tax purposes. - "Disclosure Representative" shall mean the Director of Finance or the Treasury Manager of the District or a designee of the Director of Finance, or such other officer or employee as the District shall designate in writing to the Trustee from time to time. - "Dissemination Agent" shall mean the Trustee, acting in its capacity as Dissemination Agent hereunder, or any successor Dissemination Agent designated in writing by the District and which has filed with the Trustee a written acceptance of such designation. - "Holder" shall mean either the registered owners of the Bonds or, if the Bonds are registered in the name of The Depository Trust Company or another recognized depository, any applicable participant in such depository system. - "Listed Event" shall mean any of the events listed in Section 5(a) of this Disclosure Agreement. - "MSRB" shall mean the Municipal Securities Rulemaking Board established pursuant to Section 15B(b)(1) of the Securities Exchange Act of 1934 or any other entity designated or authorized by the Securities and Exchange Commission to receive reports pursuant to the Rule.
 Until otherwise designated by the MSRB or the Securities and Exchange Commission, filings with the MSRB are to be made through the Electronic Municipal Market Access (EMMA) website of the MSRB, currently located at http://emma.msrb.org.

-"Official Statement" shall mean the Official Statement for the Bonds dated January 29, 2015, as may be updated prior to the delivery of the Bonds.
+"Official Statement" shall mean the Official Statement for the Bonds dated June 2, 2015, as it may be updated prior to the delivery of the Bonds.